World Cup 1930

 Average attendance: 24,139

-At the time for the event an economical depression took place in Europe.
+At the time for the event an economic depression took place in Europe.
 The travel expenses hindered some teams and also plenty of the European players were reluctant to leave their countries on a long trip, afraid that they would lose their jobs- this was long before it became normal with football players that could play for a living.

 In addition, there was much controversy and aversion involved.
-Also the idea that professionals would be allowed (only amateur players were traditionally allowed in the Olympics) was the reason for Denmark and Germany to refuse to take part.
+Also, the idea that professionals would be allowed (only amateur players were traditionally allowed in the Olympics) was the reason for Denmark and Germany to refuse to take part.
 Of prestigious reasons England would also refrain from participation.
 For a while it looked like none of the Europeans countries would make the trip to Uruguay and the first World Cup was in danger.

 In the end three European nations would send their teams to Uruguay of which none unfortunately were among the highest ranked teams was included.
 Many of the best European teams would be absent, such as Austria, England, Hungary, Italy and Spain.
 The European teams that finally traveled over the Atlantic would be helped economically by Uruguay that at the time was a country with great economy.